How to optimize a blog post for SEO?

 If you go to the keyword magic tool, you’ll get keywords grouped by semantic.

-Focus on 3-5 keywords groups.
+Focus on 3-5 keyword groups.

 Search engines are getting better over time at defining the intent behind a search query.